At What Age Does Your Child Stop Needing a Babysitter?

 In addition to your child being mentally ready to be left home alone, there's some critical knowledge that you'll need to share with them.

 They should know emergency numbers.
-Your child should know 911, 999, 000, or whatever your country's emergency number is to contact fire, ambulance, and police (See emergency numbers for your country).
-They also need to know when it's appropriate to call and when it isn't, and what information like your home address they'll need to share with the dispatcher if they ever call.
+Your child should know 911, 999, 000, or whatever your country's emergency number is to contact fire, ambulance, and police (see emergency numbers for your country).
+They also need to know when it's appropriate to call and when it isn't, and what information (like your home address and nearest cross street) they would need to share with the dispatcher.

 They can prepare food for themselves if they get hungry.
-Whether that's just getting simple snacks or preparing basic meals like sandwiches or reheating leftovers in the microwave.
-(They also need to be responsible enough to not eat an entire block of cheese, or container of whipped cream while you're out!)
+They should be able to put together simple snacks, prepare basic meals like sandwiches, or reheat leftovers in the microwave.
+They also need to be responsible enough to not eat an entire block of cheese, or container of whipped cream or cookies while you're out!

-They need to know how to clean up a mess.
-Accidents happen, but it's important that your child can deal with it on their own.
-As opposed to just letting orange soda soak into your carpet for three hours until you get home.
+They know how to clean up a mess.
+Accidents happen, but it's important that your child can deal with it on their own, as opposed to just letting orange soda soak into your carpet for three hours until you get home.

-They need to know how to follow the rules.
+They know how to follow the rules - and DO.
 They need to follow the same rules that would be expected of them when a parent is around.
-For example, no friends over without permission, no wrestling, limits on TV or video games, etc.
+For example, no friends over without permission, no wrestling, limits on TV or video games, getting to bed on time, etc.

 Information To Leave For Your Child When They're Home Alone